 You acknowledge that the transmission of unencrypted (or inadequately encrypted) data over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.

 You should ensure that your password is not susceptible to being guessed, whether by a person or a computer program.
-You are responsible for keeping the password you use for accessing our website via Single Sign-On confidential and we will not ask you for your password.
+You are responsible for keeping the password you use for accessing our website, either directly or via Single Sign-On, confidential and we will not ask you for your password.

 In this Section 9, we have listed the rights that you have under data protection law.

 Your principal rights under data protection law are:

 the right to access – you can ask for copies of your personal data;

 the right to rectification – you can ask us to rectify inaccurate personal data and to complete incomplete personal data;

 the right to erasure – you can ask us to erase your personal data;